TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 The diagnostic checklist (10 minutes)

-When your OpenClaw agent is slow, check these five things in this order.
+When your OpenClaw agent is slow, check these five things in this order:

-80% of the time, it's cause 1.
+80% of the time, it's #1.
 Try /new before anything else.

 The deeper issue behind most OpenClaw performance problems is the same: the default configuration doesn't optimize for speed.
 It optimizes for completeness.
 Every message sends the full conversation history.
 Every skill runs without iteration limits.
 Every heartbeat uses your primary model.
 The agent works, but it works slowly because the defaults are generous rather than efficient.

 If you want an agent where the performance optimization is built into the platform instead of configured manually, give BetterClaw a try.
-Free tier with 1 agent and BYOK. $29/month per agent for Pro.
+Free tier with 1 agent and BYOK. $19/month per agent for Pro.
 Smart context management keeps the context lean automatically.
 Your agent stays fast at message 1 and message 100.
 60-second deploy.
 No performance tuning required.

 Frequently Asked Questions